Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 Thus 9 / 5 = 1 in Java (!)

-You can fix this problem by converting the fraction to a double, either by inserting decimal points or by using a type cast:
+You can fix this problem by converting the fraction to a double, either by inserting decimal points or by using a type cast.

 ---